KDawg/KATzCool2/README.md

 # KATCool2 Color Theme

-This is my hand-tuned color theme for use in the amazing dev tool PHPStorm by JetBrains.
+This is my hand-tuned color theme for use in the amazing dev tools RubyMine and PHPStorm by JetBrains.
-It's something I've honed over the year little by little.
-No doubt in my mind that it's influenced by dozens of dark-colored themes, but I don't have any particular references to call out.
+It's something I've honed over the year little by little to suit my taste.
+No doubt in my mind that it's influenced by dozens of fantastic dark-colored themes, but I don't have any particular references to call out.

 Give it a try and see how to you like it.
 If it's useful for you please pass on a kind word about it to your friends and teammates!

-Check out an example of how this thing looks:
+Check out this example of how this color theme makes code look:

 ![alt text](https://github.com/KDawg/KATzCool2/raw/master/KATzCool2_Screenie.jpg "Color Theme Sample")